walkingwithafoodie/walkingwithafoodie.github.io/_posts/2016-1-6-WinterPomperendelli.md

+---
+layout: post
-Winter Pomperendelli
+title: Winter Pomperendelli

-Zucchini, Mushrooms, Garlic, lemon zest, Dinosaur and Red Kale until bright green.
-Cool.
+description: Fresh delicious pasta made using Lidia Bastianich's recipe with a light sauce and winter vegetables.
+There is nothing better than making fresh pasta.
+Yes it takes time but the result is so worth it that you will never want to use store bought pasta again.
+This light and tangy sauce lets the pasta shine though.
+published: true
+---

+##Winter pappardelle

+I started by making Lidia Bastianich's fresh egg pasta recipe.
+I have tried several different methods and ratios but hers works perfectly for me every time.
+Her recipe can be found here.

+While waiting for the pasta to rest dice and then sear in a hot pan some zucchini, Mushrooms, garlic Dinosaur and Red Kale until bright green.
+Salt and finish with half a lemon’s worth or zest. and remove from the pan.
 Then put the sliced Kielbasa on the heat, the fat rendering out will be used to make the rue.
+I also added some rotisserie chicken after searing the Kielbasa.
+Once they are heated through add to the veggies. and mix.

 The trick to this dish is having the sauce completely done before the pasta comes out.
 This is because fresh pasta requires 3 minutes to cook, if you aren't ready, your pasta will be done way too early compared to the rest of your dish.

+###The rue

 The rue.
 Using the same pan as the veggies and rendered fat from the kielbasa, make a light colored rue, is this case I had fortified stock instead of plain stock, and added crème fraiche because I wanted the dish to be a light tangy sauce, not a thick rich sauce (like spaghetti sauce) that would overpower the fresh pasta.
+Always taste and add salt as needed I also like to add a bit of crushed red pepper for some heat.
 The longer this sauce simmers the better it will be.

 Tasting it, yum.
 It's getting there.